Thomas Marsh Forman

 Thomas Marsh Forman (January 4, 1809 – September 27, 1875) was a prominent Confederate politician.
-He was born Thomas Forman Bryan in Chatham County, Georgia to US Representative Joseph Bryan and Delia Forman Bryan.
-In 1846 he changed his name in order to inherit the estate of his maternal grandfather of the same name.
+He was born Thomas Forman Bryan in Chatham County, Georgia, to US Representative Joseph Bryan and Delia Forman Bryan.
+In 1846, he changed his name in order to inherit the estate of his maternal grandfather, General Thomas Marsh Forman.

 Forman served in the Georgia state senate in 1847.
-Forman represented the state in the Provisional Confederate Congress from August 1861 to February 1862, replacing Francis Stebbins Bartow who had been killed at the First Battle of Manassas.
+Forman represented the state in the Provisional Confederate Congress from August 1861 to February 1862, replacing Francis Stebbins Bartow, who had been killed at the First Battle of Manassas.